 A glimpse at the first half of 2023

-This year Central Valley Higher Education Consortium presents our first summer edition as we take a three-month hiatus from publishing the monthly newsletter by presenting this issue.
-It recaps highlights of the first half of 2023 captured each month from January to May when we reached our 30th edition milestone in three years of publication.
-See a full synopsis of each headline on our website:
+This year Central Valley Higher Education Consortium presents our first summer issue as we take a three-month hiatus from publishing the monthly newsletter.
+This special edition recaps highlights of the first half of 2023 captured each month from January to May when we reached our 30th edition milestone in three years of publication:

 In January, we announced that the Dual Enrollment Math Bridge Project — a partnership between the Central Valley Higher Education Consortium, College Bridge and the Rand Corporation — was awarded a five-year $4 million federal grant in late December.
 The project, with a total budget of $6.7 million, involves six CVHEC community college members providing college-level math classes at 21 rural high schools that will improve and support college readiness for underprepared students in those colleges’ respective service areas beginning next fall.
 UPDATE: A kickoff for the participants has held in May.
 The participating CVHEC colleges are: Cerro Coso, Columbia, Madera, Reedley, Taft and West Hills College Coalinga.